 Norman

-In 1248 the crusader knight William Longespee granted his borough of “La Pole” a measure of self-government under the Longespee Charter.
-He was killed in battle in Egypt in 1250.
+In 1248, the crusader knight William Longespee granted his borough of “La Pole” a measure of self-government under the Longespee Charter.
+He was killed in a battle in Egypt in 1250.

 Medieval Poole

-Throughout the medieval period Poole was an important port trading with most of the maritime nations of Europe.
-Substantial stone buildings such as the Town Cellars date from this period.
+Throughout the medieval period, Poole was an important port for trading with most of the maritime nations of Europe.
+Substantial stone buildings, such as the Town Cellars, date from this period.

-Poole Harbour had the reputation as a nest of pirates.
-In 1405 the town was attacked by a combined Franco-Spanish force retaliating for the exploits of Harry Paye of Poole, one of the more important sea captains who raided their coasts.
+Poole Harbour had the reputation of being a nest of pirates.
+In 1405, the town was attacked by a combined Franco-Spanish force retaliating for the exploits of Harry Paye of Poole, one of the more important sea captains who raided their coasts.

 Elizabethan Poole